-You may change your Heading Fonts by navigating to THEMES > FONTS.
+You may change your Heading Fonts by navigating to STYLES > FONTS.

-You may change the default Heading Colours by navigating to THEMES > COLOURS and scrolling down to FUNCTION COLOURS.
+You may change the default Heading Colours by navigating to STYLES > COLOURS and scrolling down to FUNCTION COLOURS.

 You may override the default colour within the TEXT COMPONENT.

 'Heading Style' are headings that use the same heading style as the main Heading, however, they do not apply the heading <h> tag.
 The heading tag is used by search engines to index your page.
 Therefore, as a rule of thumb, only one Heading 1 should be used per page, only a small number of Heading 2's and so on.
 This allows the search engines to understand the key information on your page and prioritise it accordingly.
 I.e. try to put more important/relevant words in the main headings, as these will be given more importance by the search engines.
 'Heading Style > Style 1' would be used where you would still want to use the same look as your Heading 1, though, it might be lower down in the page and you do not wish it to have the same priority as your Heading 1.

 'Blockquote' text indents your text, heading styles may be applied to Blockquotes.
 It may also carry additional styles as set by your designer in the CSS.

 'Strikethrough' text applies a line through the text.

 'Superscript' text appears half a character above the normal line, and is rendered in a smaller font.